 Summer Means Road Trips and Increased Bear Activity

-Nashville, Tenn. - In advance of summer travel and to help preserve Tennessee's natural beauty and protect both wildlife and visitors along the state’s scenic byways, the Tennessee Department of Transportation (TDOT) and the Tennessee Wildlife Resources Agency (TWRA) are reminding residents and visitors to be vigilant and safe during the summer travel season, especially when it comes to bears.
+NASHVILLE – In advance of summer travel and to help preserve Tennessee's natural beauty, and protect both wildlife and visitors along the state’s scenic byways, Tennessee Department of Transportation (TDOT) and Tennessee Wildlife Resources Agency (TWRA) are reminding residents and visitors to be vigilant and safe during the summer travel season, especially when it comes to bears.

+According to TWRA’s bear-conflict reports, the summer travel season is also when bears in Tennessee become more active.
+“Our bear population is approximately 5,000 – 6,000 statewide, with the majority found east of Cookeville,” says Gibbs.
+“We are getting more reports from Middle Tennessee each year with an occasional sighting from West Tennessee.”
+TWRA receives more than 1,200 bear conflict reports annually, which does not include reports from local, state and national parks, police departments and other agencies.
+Eighty percent of the calls are related to bears accessing trash.

 “Tennessee's scenic byways are renowned for their breathtaking vistas, rich history, and diverse ecosystems, attracting tourists and nature enthusiasts from around the globe,” said Deputy Governor and TDOT Commissioner Butch Eley.
 “However, with summer travel and the influx of visitors along the byways, comes the challenge of managing waste responsibly, especially in areas inhabited by wildlife.
 We encourage visitors and residents alike to enjoy our beautiful state and dispose of litter responsibly.”